JannikKmnn/gewaechshaus/README.md

 Follow the instructions on https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview to install ubuntu (24.04) on the micro SD card.
 It's not necessary to use ubuntu desktop (shh also possible), but this way I can implement/control everything directly on the raspberry.

 ### 2. OS setup

+The pi is running on ubuntu 25.10 (desktop version)

 First, install python & i2c tools for the lcd display: